kamstrup/fn/README.md

 * Compound FuncCollect, CollectorOf[S,T any](funcs ...
 FuncCollect[S,T]) FuncCollect[S,[]T]
 * Seq[Arithmetic] producing random numbers (in fnmath)?
 * Seq for *sql.Rows, with some type safe mechanism for reading rows
-* Promises or Futures that work nicely with Seq and Opt?
 * Some kind of "push seq", or is that just Chan?
 Some libraries only provide "callback based iteration" for data structures.

 POTENTIAL FUTURE OPTIMIZATIONS